EngineerGirl/LewisAndClarkJourney/stage5.md

 Lewis and Clark carried vocabulary lists so they could transcribe the Native American language.
 However, the Native Americans misinterpreted their intent.
 They thought that it was part of some evil plot.

 ## Travel/Clothing/Food/Supplies:
-The men's clothing was uniform.
 The expedition members wore uniform clothing.